-- Referring either directly or indirectly to the values that matter to the intended audience (so that the audience will trust the speaker) - Using language, phrasing, imagery, or other writing styles common to people who hold those values, thereby "talking the talk" of people with those values (again, so that the audience is inclined to trust the speaker) - Referring to their experience and/or authority with the topic (and therefore demonstrating their credibility) - Referring to their own character, or making an effort to build their character in the text
+- Referring either directly or indirectly to the values that matter to the intended audience (so that the audience will trust the speaker) - Using language, phrasing, imagery, or other writing styles common to people who hold those values, thereby "talking the talk" of people with those values (again, so that the audience is inclined to trust the speaker) - Referring to their experience and/or authority with the Often paragraphs focus on sub-topics, or more specific examples of the topic.
+For instance, the focus of an essay might be higher education, one topic discussed within it is marketing higher education, and a supportive sub-topic might be the use of social media to attract students." class="glossaryLink">topic (and therefore demonstrating their credibility)